rob-blackbourn/blog-react-python/step4/README.md

 The `PUBLIC_URL` is the one provided by the GitHub Pages settings screen.
 The `BUILD_PATH` is root `docs` folder where GitHub Pages will look for the static site.
-This is the folder where react will build the app.
+This is the folder where React will build the app.

 Now we can build the app.
 Committing and pushing to GitHub will start the process of creating the site.
-In a few minutes we should be able to view our react/python app running!
+In a few minutes we should be able to view our React/Python app running!